 We found ourselves frustrated at spending too much time fidgeting with that adapter ring!
 We imagine this is a learning curve that you would move past fairly quickly.
 We'd definitely recommend referring to your user's manual.

 In our test, the anti-colic claim didn't seem to matter.

 Get comfortable with the adapter ring and you should have a decent bottle.
-However, we just don't see the point and stand by our winner, Tommee Tippee Feeding.
+However, we just don't see the point and stand by our winner, Tommee Tippee Glass feeding bottle.

 — Lindsay Ellis